Ron Ruelle hobbyDB

 Anyone who’s interested in American cars can name the principle engineers of the Shelby Mustang.
-There’s Carroll Shelby, of course, and automotive journalist Brock Yates, the , are usually cited as the folks who turned a sporty but mild-mannered coupe into a performance beast.
+There’s Carroll Shelby, of course, and automotive journalist Brock Yates, who are usually cited as the folks who turned a sporty but mild-mannered coupe into a performance beast.
 But there were a lot of visual cues that set the Shelby cars apart, and you might not be familiar with the names of the folks who handled those aspects.

 Charlie McHose is one of those people.
 He kindly took some time to talk to hobbyDB about his days on the project and shared some photos from his archives as well.

 Fresh out of college in the early 1960s, McHose went to work for Ford Motor Company in England.
 He did a lot of detail work on interiors and grilles for Cortinas and other European models before moving to Detroit.
 “I worked on the first Mustang a little bit and also some refrigerators.”
 Yes, Ford Motor Company dabbled in appliances in those days.
 “Then one day in 1966, I was told I was heading to California to work on a new project.”

 The first generation of Shelby Mustang was designed as something of an afterthought, a way to spice up the performance and image of very successful but modestly performing model.
 Unlike those first cars, the 1967 Shelby was developed along with the incoming car, so McHose was involved from May through July of 1966.
 The skunkworks were set up in a couple of old airplane hangars at LAX Airport in Los Angeles.
 (Sadly, the runways were not used for testing, which would have been even more awesome).